 You are therefore receiving the best quality of advice in the region for a significantly lower price than you would pay at many of our competitors.

-After the 2 hours provided by the initial consultation, we can of course continue to help you – we will then charge you on a time-based approach using our hourly fee rates which are significantly discounted for our employee clients.
-With time-based work we will invoice you at the end of each month or the end of a particular stage of our work for you.
+After the 1.5 hours provided by the initial consultation, we can of course continue to help you – we will then charge you on a time-based approach using our hourly fee rates which are significantly discounted for our employee clients.
+With time-based work we invoice you at the end of each month or the end of a particular stage of our work for you.
 For some types of work we may be able to offer another fixed price option.